evamaxfield/phd/planning/year-1/yearly.md

 ### Develop

-Developer early idea of dissertation and more specific research area.
+Develop an early idea of dissertation and more specific research area.
 I have a general idea of what I am interested in: "open processing and open infrastructure, how it's built, how it's maintained, it's successes, and it's failures."
 However I have so far only really focused on Council Data Project which, while CDP is "open infrastructure" in my opinion, I can't focus too heavily on it as it is just one project in the world of "open infrastructure" problems.

 Planning for future research to address these concerns will help reduce my stress long term.